Training in Characterology for Children

 - You will gain valuable knowledge on how the child's personality is structured into 5 character types;

-- You will gain insight into the behavior of 5 children's characters;
+- You gain insight into the behaviour of 5 children's characters;

-- You will learn to read the behavioral codes of each of the 5 child character types;
+- You will learn to read the behavioural codes of each of the 5 child character types;

 - You will get practical information with do's and don'ts for your child's character;

-- You will receive 5 character cards for quick insight and influence on your child's behavior;
+- You will receive 5 character cards for quick insight and influence on your child's behaviour;

 - You will receive the characterDNA, the instruction manual of the 5 children's characters.

-Child Characterology is an approach that focuses on understanding the deeper psychological traits, behaviors, and needs of children.
-It is a method that can be used to analyze a child's unique personality, including their strengths, weaknesses, and emotional and social developmental needs.
-The concept of characterology is not limited to children; it can be applied to people of all ages, but with children the focus is on how their character traits affect their learning, interactions and overall well-being.
+Child Characterology is an approach that focuses on understanding the deeper psychological traits, behaviours and needs of children.
+It is a method that can be used to analyse a child's unique personality, including their strengths, weaknesses, and emotional and social development needs.
+The concept of characterology is not limited to children; it can be applied to people of all ages, but with children, the focus is on how their character traits affect their learning, interactions and overall well-being.

-The basis of Child Characterology lies in the idea that each child is unique and needs its own specific approach, both in parenting and education.
-The goal is to better understand and support children in their development by taking into account their individual characteristics.
+The basis of Child Characterology lies in the idea that each child is unique and needs his or her own specific approach, both in parenting and education.
+The aim is to better understand and support children in their development by taking into account their individual characteristics.
 This includes aspects such as temperament, preferences, way of learning, interaction with others and reactions to different situations.

 Some key points of Children's Characterology include:

-- Recognizing Individual Differences: Recognizes that each child is unique and needs a personalized approach appropriate to his or her character traits.
+- Recognising Individual Differences: Recognises that each child is unique and needs a personalised approach that suits his or her character traits.

 - Identifying Strengths and Weaknesses: Helps identify a child's strengths and weaknesses so that educators and parents can support and develop them.

-- Developmental Needs Understanding: Offer insight into how certain character traits affect the child's emotional, social and cognitive development.
+- Development needs Understanding: Offer insight into how certain character traits affect the child's emotional, social and cognitive development.

-- Education and Teaching Adjustment: Uses insights from characterology to adapt parenting strategies and teaching methods to best suit the individual child.
+- Education and Teaching Adjustment: Uses insights from characterology to adapt parenting strategies and teaching methods that best suit the individual child.

-- Communication and Relationship Enhancement: Improves communication and relationship with the child by understanding his or her character traits and how they affect their perceptions and behaviors.
+- Communication and Relationship Improvement: Improves communication and relationship with the child by understanding their character traits and how these influence their perceptions and behaviour.

-While Child Characterology can offer valuable insights, it is important to emphasize that each child continues to grow and change.
+While Child Characterology can offer valuable insights, it is important to emphasise that each child continues to grow and change.
 Characterology provides a snapshot that can help guide individual development, however, flexibility and adaptation to the child's changing needs remain crucial.
-Having a child's character test done once a year is a good practice to track and possibly adjust your child's character development.
+Having a child character test done once a year is a good practice to keep track of your child's character development and adjust if necessary.

-In this course, you will gain an understanding of child character formation, your own child's behavior and interaction with other children.
+In this course, you will gain insight into child character formation, your own child's behaviour and interaction with other children.